UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ### Python and Conda

 We will be using Python for a large part of the program, and `conda` as our Python package manager.
 To install Python and the `conda` package manager, we will use the [Miniforge platform (read more here)](https://github.com/conda-forge/miniforge).

-Select the appropiate link:
+Select the appropriate link:

 You can find the Mac ARM and Intel download links here: <https://conda-forge.org/miniforge/>.
 Make sure you use the `Miniforge3` installers, not the other ones listed.
 We will assume you downloaded the file into your `Downloads` folder.

-Once downlaoded, open up a terminal and run the following command
+Once downloaded, open up a terminal and run the following command

 ```bash
 bash Miniforge3.sh -b -p "${HOME}/miniforge3"